It’s like Japanese women’s pornography, without the pornography… (TM)

 Naota/ Reina and the twin couples are left in reserve to repeat the formula on.
 This could go on for a while.
 The only constant is “don’t rush things” and that the girl is the ultimate arbiter of when and what degree of intimacy feels right.
 Full sexual romance is seen as a mark of adulthood.
 You also get red bean paste cakes to celebrate. (this is another common trope, deployed in this manga to cause embarrassment in cautious couples).

 What puzzles me is why I keep peeking in on the mess every few months.
-I don’t have Matt Thorn’s eye for shojo manga, but this thing screams raw sociology at me.
+I don’t have professor Thorn’s eye for shoujo manga, but this thing screams raw sociology at me.
 It has been happily grinding away since 2009, has 64 plus chapters and looks like a winning recipe.
 And part of this recipe is its light touch when it comes to scary problems of youthful desire and sexuality, served up with cross-play and heaps of formulaic relationship mush.

-I doubt that there would even be yaoi (or other) dojins made by rotten girls (or others) on this thing.
+I doubt that there would even be yaoi (or other) doujins made by rotten girls (or others) on this thing.
 (Would the author do a Ogiue style “My characters are… whatever… “) It is too sweet and harmless.

 Harmless is good.

-Harmless might even keep some poor oddball youth with or without minoroty sexuality and/or gender identity problems from jumping off a roof, and/ or prod a microscopic few of the riajuu/ hoi polloi into the absorbing the idea that tormenting their oddball classmates is low-class, unacceptable behavior.
+Harmless might even keep some poor oddball youth with or without minority sexuality and/or gender identity problems from jumping off a roof, and/ or prod a microscopic few of the riajuu/ hoi polloi into the absorbing the idea that tormenting their oddball classmates is low-class, unacceptable behavior.

 Watch how issues are contested in social space.
 Drip, drip, drip…